 New submissions are initially checked by the Managing Editor from the perspectives of originality, suitability, structure and formatting, conflicts of interest, background of authors, etc. Poorly prepared manuscripts may be rejected at this stage.
 If your manuscript does not meet one or more of these requirements, we will return it for further revisions.

-Once your manuscript has passed the initial check, it will be assigned to an Assistant Editor, and then the Editor-in-Chief, or an Associate Editor in the case of a conflict of interest, will be notified of the submission and invited to review.
-Regarding Special Issue paper, after passing the initial check, the manuscript will be successively assigned to an Assistant Editor, Guest Editor, and then to the Editor-in-Chief, or an Associate Editor in the case of conflict of interest for the Editor-in-Chief to review.
-The Editor-in-Chief, or the Associate Editor may reject manuscripts that they deem highly unlikely to pass peer review without further consultation.
+Once your manuscript has passed the initial check, it will be assigned to the Editor from Journal Editorial Board (Editor-in-Chief, Associate Editor, Editorial Board Member) who has no conflict of interest on this manuscript to review.
+Regarding the Special Issue paper, after passing the initial check, the manuscript will be successively assigned to an Assistant Editor, Guest Editor, and then to the Editor from Editorial Board in the case of conflict of interest for the Guest Editor to review.
+The Editors from Editorial Board may reject manuscripts that they deem highly unlikely to pass peer review without further consultation.
 Once your manuscript has passed the editorial assessment, the Assistant Editor will start to organize peer-review.Publishing ethics

 All manuscripts submitted to Artificial Intelligence Surgery are screened using CrossCheck powered by iThenticate to identify any plagiarized content.
 Your study must also meet all ethical requirements as outlined in our Editorial Policies.
 If the manuscript does not pass any of these checks, we may return it to you for further revisions or decline to consider your study for publication.

 Artificial Intelligence Surgery operates a single-blind review process, which means that reviewers know the names of authors, but the names of the reviewers are hidden from the authors.
-The scientific quality of the research described in the manuscript is assessed by a minimum of two independent expert reviewers.
-The Editor-in-Chief is responsible for the final decision regarding acceptance or rejection of the manuscript.Confidentiality
+The scientific quality of the research described in the manuscript is assessed by a minimum of three independent expert reviewers.
+The Academic Editors are responsible for the final decision regarding acceptance or rejection of the manuscript.Confidentiality

 All information contained in your manuscript and acquired during the review process will be held in the strictest confidence.